javimosch/caddy-node/README.md

 ## Known Issues

-- If caddy fails to start and you are using the GUI though caddynode.local (localhost mode), domain will be down and you need to access via localhost:3000 (default por for the GUI).
+- If caddy fails to start the GUI manager will not be accesible.
 - The GUI doesn't provide feedback after changes are saved.

 ## Roadmap